 What is the street address of your dorm or campus residence?

-You need to provide the specific street address of your dorm or campus residence to register to vote in Wayne County; to update your Wayne County voter registration (for example, you have moved your dorm or residence since you registered); to vote early in person, and to vote in person on Election Day but you have lost your utility letter.
+You need to provide the specific street address of your dorm or campus residence to register to vote in Wayne County; to update your Wayne County voter registration (for example, you have moved your dorm or residence since you registered); to vote early in person, and to vote in person on Election Day.

 Click here for a list of street addresses for all campus dorms and residences.